 Leslie had by this time already met and married Clarice who was at the time working at Lacey’s in Luton.
 They had two sons, Ivor and Terence and were all living together at Westleigh before it was sold.

 Leslie took on the business and moved with his family to the newly built ‘Sunningdale’ at the top of Totternhoe Road.
 An additional house ‘Les Dunes’ was built next door for Maud.

 Leslie was to die at a young age and his son Terence, although only 20 years old at the time took on the business.
 Maud, overcome by grief at the loss of her husband and two sons threw herself from one of the upstairs windows at Les Dunes and died of her injuries.

 Terence met his future wife Prudence of Chantry Farm, Houghton Regis when she came to work as a florist at Chiltern Road.
 They were to have three children, Caroline, Alison and Charles and Terence continued to run the business until his retirement in 1993 when Charles took over.

-During Terry’s time in charge the business moved from a predominantly wholesale model to a retail one.
+During Terry’s time in charge the business moved from a mixed retail/wholesale model to predominantly retail.
 Additional shops were opened, including in the 1950′s Chiltern Florists in Middle Row and in the 1970′s Beavingtons Florist, a pre-existing business in High Street North was purchased.
 The business also became members of Interflora in the late 1950′s.

 The original lean-to at the side of the cottage was demolished in the 1950′s a replaced with a much larger ‘soil shed’ and new shop area facing the road.
 As more and more space was required for the shop the soil shed was slowly converted into retail and office areas.